Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 10 Desember 2024 11.31.21 UTC
+- WIB: Selasa, 10 Desember 2024 12.27.38 UTC
-- WITA: Selasa, 10 Desember 2024 12.31.21 UTC
+- WITA: Selasa, 10 Desember 2024 13.27.38 UTC
-- WIT: Selasa, 10 Desember 2024 13.31.21 UTC
+- WIT: Selasa, 10 Desember 2024 14.27.38 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"Success is only meaningful and enjoyable if it feels like your own."

-Kategori: technology
+Kategori: success